-- All new construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage; - 3.
+- 2. All new construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage; - 3.
 All new construction or substantial improvements shall be constructed by methods and practices that minimize flood damages.
-Flood damage includes injury to persons and damage to property caused by an artificial obstruction or substantial improvement, water backed up or diverted by an artificial obstruction or substantial improvement, and by materials or objects being swept downstream during a flood; - Electrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding; - 5.
+Flood damage includes injury to persons and damage to property caused by an artificial obstruction or substantial improvement, water backed up or diverted by an artificial obstruction or substantial improvement, and by materials or objects being swept downstream during a flood; - 4.
+Electrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding; - 5.
 All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the system; - 6.
 New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into flood waters; - On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding; - 8.
 Any alteration, repair, reconstruction or improvements to a structure which is in compliance with the provisions of this ordinance shall meet the requirements of "new construction" as contained in this article; and

 - 9. Nonconforming buildings or uses may not be enlarged, replaced, or rebuilt unless such enlargement or reconstruction is accomplished in conformance with the provisions of this ordinance.
 Provided, however, nothing in this article shall prevent the repair, reconstruction, or replacement of a building or structure existing on the effective date of this article and located totally or partially within the Floodway Zone, provided that the bulk of the building or structure below base flood elevation in the Floodway Zone is not increased and provided that such repair, reconstruction, or replacement meets all of the other requirements of this ordinance. - 10.
 Adequate drainage on the property shall be provided to reduce exposure to floods. - F. In all areas of special flood hazard (100-year floodplain) where base flood elevation data has been provided, the following specific standards shall apply to any building authorized pursuant to §12.2.3.B or 12.2.3.C, any public utility structure and any use allowed by variance: - 1.
 Residential construction.
 New construction or substantial improvement of any residential structure shall have the lowest floor, including basement, elevated no lower than three (3) feet above the base flood elevation.
+This requirement also includes machinery and equipment whose use is directly related to that structure.
 Should solid foundation perimeter walls be used to elevate a structure, openings sufficient to facilitate the unimpeded movements of floodwaters shall be provided. - 2.
 Nonresidential construction.
 New construction or substantial improvement of any commercial, industrial, or nonresidential structure shall have the lowest floor, including basement, elevated no lower than three (3) feet above the level of the base flood elevation.
+This requirement also includes machinery and equipment whose use is directly related to that structure.
 Structures located in A-zones may be floodproofed in lieu of elevation provided that all areas of the structure, including attendant utility and sanitary facilities, below the required elevation are water tight with walls substantially impermeable to the passage of water, using structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effect of buoyancy.
-A registered professional engineer or architect shall develop and/or review structural design specifications, and shall certify that the design and methods of construction satisfy the standards of this section.
+A registered professional engineer or architect shall develop and/or review structural design